Idimadakala/terraform-in-prac/README.md

 terraform backend:
 Defines where terraform stores it's .tfstate(state) file.
 -> Terraform usually stores in aws s3
--> This backend supports state locking via DynamoDB
+-> This backend supports state locking via DynamoDB or use s3 for state locking (encrypt=true, use_lockfile=true)

+ Data sources (via the data tag) retrieve the data of existing, external resources; where Resources (via the resource tag) are used to configure resources.

 data block request
 data "terraform_remote_state" "vpc"{